 The overall energy market results support the conclusion that energy prices in PJM are set, generally, by marginal units operating at, or close to, their marginal costs, although this was not always the case during the high demand hours in the first quarter.
 This is evidence of generally competitive behavior and competitive market outcomes, although the behavior of some participants during the high demand periods in the first quarter raises concerns about economic withholding.
-Given the structure of the Energy Market, the tighter markets and the change in some participants' behavior are sources of concern in the Energy Market.
-The MMU concludes that the PJM energy market results were competitive in 2014.
+Given the structure of the energy market, the tighter markets and the change in some participants' behavior are sources of concern in the energy market.
+The MMU concludes that the PJM energy market results were competitive in the first three months of 2015.

-Overview: Section 4, "Energy Uplift" Energy Uplift Results
+Overview: Section 4, "Energy Uplift"

+Energy Uplift Results